Why did I poop in my sleep?

 • Chemotherapy medications (a common treatment for cancer)

-• NSAIDS (non-steroidal anti-inflammatory drugs) are used to treat pain and arthritis, e.g., aspirin.
+• NSAIDS (non-steroidal anti-inflammatory drugs) used to treat pain and arthritis, e.g., aspirin.

 • Heartburn medications, e.g., Prilosec